Claire (Tutor in London)

 Availability: I tutor a few students around working as a freelance writer and journalist, so my free time varies week-to-week.
 I can be flexible, however.

 For proofreading, I am happy to work to a tight deadline and can often return proofread documents within 24 or 48 hours, depending on the length.
 If something is needed more urgently, this can be negotiated.
 I usually do this remotely, and communicate with the student over email.
 However, I`m always happy to meet to discuss the work, too.

 I`m available as a developmental editor, also.
 I am always honoured and excited to read though and advise on work by any budding writer, and am available to help writing query letters to publishers.

 Willing to travel: 8 miles

-Experience: I most frequently tutor students studying for undergraduate and postgraduate courses.
+Experience: I often tutor students studying for undergraduate and postgraduate courses.
 I have tutored students studying the following academic subjects: English, Art History, Fine Art, Music, Creative Writing, Film Journalism, Archival Science, Development Studies and Design engineering, at various institutions including UCL, KCL, SOAS, LSE, Birkbeck, Westminster University, Goldsmiths University, Camberwell College of Art and Royal College of Art.
 All have done well in their courses.
 Several of my students have also gone on to work on books, to study for PHDs, and to have offers of publication of their theses.
-Contact this Tutor

 I have also worked for the Disabled Students Allowance as a specialist mentor for students struggling with dyslexia and ADHD.
 For this role, I was positioned at Goldsmiths University, London, where I helped students with their research, writing and note-taking.